Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Against the spread, Tennessee is 4-2-0 this year.

-- The Titans have always covered the spread this season when underdogs by 5.5 points or more.

-- Tennessee has eclipsed the over/under in 66.7% of its opportunities this year (four times over six games with a set point total).
+- Tennessee's games this season have hit the over in 66.7% of its opportunities (four times in six games with a set point total).

-- This year the Titans have turned the ball over eight times, two more than the Chiefs' takeaways (6).
+- The Titans have turned the ball over eight times this season, two more turnovers than the Chiefs have forced (6).

 Home and road insights

-- At home this season, Tennessee has two wins against the spread and is 2-1 overall.
+- Tennessee has two wins against the spread, and is 2-1 overall, at home this year.

-- In three home games this year, Tennessee has gone over the total once.
+- This year, in three home games, Tennessee has gone over the total once.

-- Kansas City is 2-1 overall, with two wins against the spread, in away games.
+- Kansas City has two wins against the spread, and is 2-1 overall, on the road.

-- On the road, the Chiefs are unbeaten ATS (2-0) as 5.5-point favorites or more.
+- The Chiefs are unbeaten ATS (2-0) on the road as 5.5-point favorites or more.

 - In three away games this year, Kansas City has hit the over twice.